 College and Career

-As students enter high school, we further specialize college tours by department or major, to help students as they narrow down options for majors they’re interested in and programs different schools offer.
+As students enter high school, we further specialize college tours by department or major to help students as they narrow down options for majors they’re interested in and programs different schools offer.

 Like almost everything we do at MAS, our students are not financially responsible for this opportunity.
-SAT test administration fees are fully financed by MAS Charter Schools for all students, regardless of income eligibility.
+SAT test administration fees are fully financed by MAS Charter School for all students, regardless of income eligibility.

 Dual Credit Courses

 Dual credit courses present a unique opportunity to gain exposure to college courses with MAS team support, all while earning credit toward a valuable credential.
 In the spring semester of their freshman year, all MAS high school students take a college placement test called the Accuplacer so they can enroll in dual credit coursework.
 Our team of college and career counselors work closely with high school students to assess them and support them in registering for their dual credit courses.
 Again, like the other aspects of school program, tuition and course materials for dual credit classes are all covered by MAS, so all of our students have access to this opportunity!

 College Admissions and Financial Aid Support